 However, the wrong tree in the wrong place can create more problems than it solves.
 It's important to choose the location and species of your trees carefully, and to care for them correctly, so that they can provide the maximum benefits for the entire community.
 Visit the tree care and planting page for more information on this topic.

-View the Healthy Trees, Healthy Watersheds poster and the Benefits of Trees poster for more information on how urban trees improve air and water quality in our communities.
-Print these posters to hang at your home, work, classroom or community space.
+View the Healthy Trees, Healthy Watersheds poster, the Benefits of Trees poster, and the WA State Benefits of Trees infographic for more information on how urban trees improve air and water quality in our communities.
+Print these posters to hang at your home, work, classroom, or community space.